-Before signing that dotted line, make sure you know exactly what setting up your referral programme will involve.
+Before signing on that dotted line, make sure you know exactly what setting up your referral programme will involve.
 Referral providers offer varying levels of complexity and support with set up, so making sure you have the right resource – people, skills, time – to get up and running is essential.
-Otherwise you could end up buying a referral programme that never gets going.
+Otherwise, you could end up wasting valuable budget on a referral programme that never gets going.

 Can I see a demo?

 The most effective referral programmes run smoothly as part of the customer journey, enhancing (not damaging) the shopping experience.
-Bear this in mind throughout the demo and ask yourself: if I were a customer, would I click through and refer a friend?
+Bear this in mind throughout the demo and ask yourself: if I were a customer, would I click through and share this brand with a friend?

 You might also find it useful to see a live referral programme on a client’s site as a real customer yourself.
 Next time you’re shopping and see a referral overlay you like, look out for the provider’s name.
 We’ve welcomed a number of new clients after being spotted out in the wild.